napnam/MadUsers2016/Presentation/speakernotes.md

 * [Slack - https://madusers.slack.com](https://madusers.slack.com)

-The slidedeck and all materials used in this workshop are available for you to download.
+The slidedeck and materials used in this workshop are available for download.
 Just go to:

 _[http://www.napnam.nl/madusers2016](http://www.napnam.nl/madusers2016)_